-Previously, he was the Programme Coordinator for Migration and Legal Expert at the African Union Commission.
-At the AU, he drafted various blueprint policy documents on migration, peace and security, governance, and humanitarian effectiveness.
-These include the AU Border Governance Strategy, the Common African Position on Humanitarian Effectiveness, the Common African Position on Migration and Development, and the AU Migration Action Plan (2008-2012).
-He has also been involved in reviewing the AU-EU partnership and served as a resource person for the Pan African Migration Forum.
+At the AU, Dr Mehari has drafted various policy blueprints on migration, peace and security, governance, and humanitarian effectiveness.
+These include the AU Border Governance Strategy; the Common African Position on Humanitarian Effectiveness; the Common African Position on Migration and Development; AU.COMMIT; and the AU Migration Action Plan (2008-2012).
+He has also been involved in reviewing the AU-EU partnership.
+He developed the Framework for AU Cooperation with Regional Economic Communities (AU-RECs) within the African Governance Architecture (AGA) and served as a resource person for the Pan African Migration Forum.

-Similarly, as a chief strategist to IGAD, he drafted the IGAD State of the Region Report, the IGAD Peace and Security Strategy 2020, and the State of Peace and Security in IGAD.
+Similarly, he drafted the IGAD State of the Region Report, the IGAD Peace and Security Strategy 2020, and the State of Peace and Security of IGAD Region.
 He also prepared the Strategy for South Sudan Mediation and the Report of the IGAD Monitoring and Verification Mechanism of South Sudan, and facilitated various South Sudan peace negotiations.
-As the Lead Migration Expert, he designed the IGAD Migration Action Plan (IMAP) and the Migration Priorities programme for East and Southern Africa.
-Recently, he drafted the IGAD Protocol for Free Movement of Persons and facilitated all negotiations and national consultative meetings on that Protocol.
+As migration consultant to IGAD, he designed the IGAD Migration Action Plan (IMAP) and the Migration Priorities programme for East and Southern Africa; and I developed the Action Plan and drafted the IGAD Protocol for Free Movement of Persons while facilitating all negotiations and national consultative meetings on that Protocol.

-In a continuing process of generating the necessary political will and prompting innovative solutions to the challenges in Africa, he has been invited to make presentations to decision and policy organs of the UN, the AU and Regional Economic Communities (RECs): specifically, to the Peace and Security Council, the Permanent Representatives' Committee, AU and IGAD ministerial councils and RECs, and the UN Human Rights Council's Intergovernmental Working Groups.
+In recognition of his expertise, he has been invited to make presentations to decision-making and policy organs of the UN, the AU and RECs: specifically, to the Peace and Security Council; the Permanent Representatives' Committee; AU and IGAD ministerial councils and RECs; and the UN Human Rights Council's Intergovernmental Working Groups.
 His work has been cited in various decisions of the AU Assembly of Heads of State and Government, and at Council of Ministers and ministerial conferences.